 Material Editor showing a project's materials already created, as well as the material search facility.

 The Albedo area controls the basic color of the surface you’re designing.
-You can either select a color, or choose a texture by clicking the [+] symbol.
+You can either select a color, or choose a texture by clicking small blue folder symbol associated with that material slot.
 If choosing a texture, you’ll also receive a “Tint Color” menu, allowing you to easily change the color of the texture used.
 Control the amount of influence on your texture using the “Image Fade” slider.
-Of course, Enscape will use any UV information (texture placement) it gets from ArchiCAD directly.
+Of course, Enscape will use any UV information (texture placement) it gets from Archicad directly.

 Albedo Texture on Sphere

-The Transparency area lets you control the opacity of your model, or, in other words, the amount of light that can travel through the surface, allowing you to see what’s behind it.
+The Transparency slot lets you control the opacity of your model, or, in other words, the amount of light that can travel through the surface, allowing you to see what’s behind it.

 Transition from transparent sphere to one with transparency texture applied

-The Bump option in the Enscape Material Editor allows you to utilize so called Bump or Normal maps in order to simulate bumps, wrinkles and dents and the lighting of these.
+The Height option in the Enscape Material Editor allows you to utilize so called Bump, Normal, or Displacement maps in order to simulate bumps, wrinkles and dents and the lighting of these.

 Bump maps can be any black and white 2D images.
 They tell Enscape to interpret a surface as protruding (bright parts of the texture) or recessed (dark parts of the texture).